junxit/us-congress-bills-110/bill.md

   - **(4)** Subsection (a) of section 34 is amended—
     - **(A)** in paragraph (1), by striking “with respect to gasoline used during the taxable year on a farm for farming purposes”,
-    - **(B)** in paragraph (2), by striking “with respect to gasoline used during the taxable year (A) otherwise than as a fuel in a highway vehicle or (B) in vehicles while engaged in furnishing certain public passenger land transportation service”, and
+    - **(B)** in paragraph (2), by striking “with respect to gasoline used during the taxable year: (A) otherwise than as a fuel in a highway vehicle; or (B) in vehicles while engaged in furnishing certain public passenger land transportation service”, and
     - **(C)** in paragraph (3), by striking “with respect to fuels used for nontaxable purposes or resold during the taxable year”.
   - **(5)** Paragraph (2) of section 35(d) is amended—
     - **(A)** by striking “paragraph (2) or (4) of”, and